AxonIQ/bike-rental-workshop/README.md

         SagaLifecycle.associatedWith("paymentId", paymentId)

   Send a `PreparePaymentCommand` via the `CommandGateway`.
-THe handler for this command is implemented in the Payment Application.
+The handler for this command is implemented in the Payment Application.

 * Annotate a member function that accepts a `PaymentConfirmedEvent` with